FLPellicer/PostAlertBot/README.md

 # PostAlertBot
-This is the beginnig og a reddit post notification bot!
+This is the beginning og a reddit post notification bot!